-If there is one question we see over and over again in our Burgh Brides Pittsburgh Wedding Planning and Ideas Facebook Group, it’s brides asking for recommendations of reasonably priced Pittsburgh wedding vendors.
+If there is one question we see over and over again in our Burgh Brides Pittsburgh Wedding Planning and Ideas Facebook Group, it’s soonly-weds asking for recommendations of reasonably priced Pittsburgh wedding vendors.
 Because this topic is SO prevalent, we felt compelled to address it and its underlying issues.
 Don’t get us wrong; we completely understand that a vast majority of couples have a strict wedding budget!
 And we definitely aren’t trying to steer you into spending more money than you’re comfortable spending.
-But, there are a few problems with searching for “reasonably priced wedding vendors” we think you should know about.
+But, there are a few problems with searching for “reasonably priced wedding vendors” that we think you should know about.

 “Reasonable” is subjective.

 Every couple is working with a different wedding budget.
 Therefore, what might be considered “reasonable” by one could be considered “expensive” or even “inexpensive” by another.
 For example, spending $6,000 on a wedding photographer could certainly work for the couple with a $60,000 wedding budget, but it definitely won’t for those looking to spend $15,000 on their celebration.
 What is affordable for one is totally out of the budget for the next, making “reasonably priced” something completely personal.
 When you ask for “reasonably priced” vendors, it’s really a loaded question.
 We have no idea what you’re hoping to spend and therefore can’t give accurate, personalized recommendations.
 You would be better off simply stating a number for suggestions tailored to suit your needs.